jfrb95/etch-a-sketch/README.md

 The project provided by The Odin Project, and is a way to practice my skills with things including flexbox and DOM manipulation.

-I also took this as an opporunity to practice some extra things such as using closure to avoid the use of global variables.
+I also took this as an opporunity to practice some extra things:
+ - using closure to avoid the use of global variables.
+ - extracting bits of code into separate functions to improve code readability.